 A photo of Frida Kahlo, 1932; Guillermo Kahlo, Public domain, via Wikimedia Commons

 Original famous Frida Kahlo paintings are highly valued in the art world.
 Not only did her art depict her innermost struggles as a woman, but also the embrace of her traditional heritage and customs as a Mexican.
-She was actually half Mexican, so much of her art dealt with coming to terms with her dualistic character in many aspects of her personality – from her diverse cultural background to her life roles as artist and lover, and even her sexual desires.
+She was actually half Mexican, so much of her art dealt with coming to terms with her dualistic character in many aspects of her personality – from her diverse cultural background to her life roles as an artist and lover, and even her sexual desires.

 Why Is Frida Kahlo Important Today?